-Turkey kills at least 260 Kurdish, Islamic State fighters in Syria offensive: military
+Turkey kills at least 260 Kurdish, Islamic State fighters in Syria offensive -military

 A senior Trump administration official, who briefed reporters on condition of anonymity, said Ankara had sent “conflicting signals” about the scope of the offensive.

-“We’re going to have to see how this develops on the ground.
-But our message has been unified.
-We would appreciate it and we would urge them to limit the incursion as much as possible.”

-The official said the phone call would happen soon.
+“We would urge them to limit the incursion as much as possible,” the official said, who said the phone call would happen soon.
 Another official - as well as Turkey’s foreign minister - said Erdogan and Trump planned to speak on Wednesday.

 A statement by Macron’s office said: “Taking into account Turkey’s security imperatives, the president expressed to his Turkish counterpart his concerns following the military intervention launched on Saturday in Afrin.”